ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/Crossover.md

 ### Server 2

-* select start, type "cmd" and select the resulting cmd.exe icon, this will open a command prompt
+* select start, type `cmd` and select the resulting `cmd.exe` icon, this will open a Command Prompt
-* In the command prompt, type `ping 10.0.0.23` and press enter
+* In the Command Prompt, type `ping 10.0.0.23` and press enter
-* The command prompt should now display 4 ping responses with each line stating `Reply from 10.0.0.23: bytes=32 time=1ms TTL=128` as below
+* The Command Prompt should now display 4 ping responses with each line stating `Reply from 10.0.0.23: bytes=32 time=1ms TTL=128` as below

 ![Ping2](files/crossover/2016ping.png)

 If you receive the above, this test is successful

-* You can now reconfigure your application to use the IP addresses of the crossover connection to tranfer your data via this link
+* You can now reconfigure your application to use the IP addresses of the crossover connection to transfer your data via this link

 ```eval_rst
   .. title:: Using a crossover connection on Windows